Preserving paintings and frames

 - Dropped or missing stretcher keys

 Canvases have changed within the last two centuries.
 Originally they were made of flax and 100% linen.
 The quality of painting fabrics became a lot more inconsistent from the mid-19th century onwards.
 Mechanised production methods and inferior fibres made canvases less durable.
 Since then, canvas lining has been introduced to help conserve poor-quality fabrics.

 Fabric can deteriorate in unfavourable conditions.
 Fluctuating relative humidity and temperature can cause planar deformations, delamination between original and lining canvases, and mould.
 Incorrectly mounted canvases can lead to splits in the tacking margins or canvas distortions if stretcher keys are dropped between the canvas and supports.

 Although many painting fabrics are durable, poor handling can lead to punctures and tears.

 Rigid primary supports

-As new materials were developed, the 20th century saw the use by artists of hardboard, plywood and other reconstituted materials.
-Other rigid supports include glass, metal and ivory.
+As new materials were developed, the 20th century saw the use of hardboard, plywood, and other reconstituted materials.
+Other rigid supports include glass, metal, and ivory.

 If your painting is on a rigid primary support, be aware of deterioration risks such as: